Last updated on September 13th, 2021 at 12:51 pm

 Biertan

-After waking up early to catch some morning shots of Sighisoara from the top of its iconic Clock Tower, we drove to the nearby village of Biertan.
-Home to yet another impressive UNESCO fortified church, Biertan is a quaint village of colourful houses, running streams and the occasional duck or hen strolling around in the most carefree way.
+A short drive from Sighisoara, Biertran is home to yet another impressive UNESCO fortified church.
+Wandering around the quaint village, you’ll come across colourful houses, running streams and the occasional duck or hen strolling around in the most carefree way.

 Medias

-Then we walked towards the Old Town’s main square, Piaţa Regele Ferdinand I, before getting lost inside the colourful narrow streets surrounding it.
-We don’t know if either bad weather or the fact that we had already seen some of Transylvania’s prettiest towns was to blame, but, overall, we weren’t impressed by Medias.
-We didn’t hate it but we didn’t love it either.
+Keep walking towards the Old Town’s main square, Piaţa Regele Ferdinand I, before getting lost inside the colourful narrow streets surrounding it.
+In our case, we don’t know if either the bad weather or the fact that we had already seen some of Transylvania’s prettiest towns was to blame, but, overall, we weren’t impressed by Medias.

 Sibiu